 Back Room Talk.
-It’s the candid conversations that happen when the music is off, the barbells are put away, and we sit down to reflect on another day of fitness coaching.
-OPEX Coaches Carl Hardwick and Georgia Smith host weekly episodes of Back Room Talk, always seeking to help coaches increase their value and lead their clients towards their ideal version of fitness.
-PLUS, for the high-performer who wants to discover their fitness potential, listen to weekly BONUS Crafted Conversations episodes with Michael McElroy and Sam Smith.
+It’s the candid conversations that happen when the music is off, the barbells are put away, and we sit down to reflect on another day of fitness.
+OPEX Coaches Carl Hardwick and Georgia Smith host weekly episodes with the goal of always seeking to understand all that fitness can be.

 Listen to the audio and view podcast download numbers, contact information, listener demographics and more to help you make better decisions about which podcasts to sponsor or be a guest on.